lktp/Galileo/readme.txt

 3. Add ability to bring more host data in.
 4. Create rules section that will allow you to create static rules.

+Todo:

+1. Add an error portion
+  1. IF an ACL breaks on run, add it to the database as an error.
+2. Fix the map.